 My Hawaiian Grandpa’s famous Hawaiian Beef Stew.
 A tangy & rich tomato gravy simmers with onions, carrots, potatoes, & beef until perfectly fall-apart tender.
-Serve it Hawaiian-style, over sticky rice, for the best comfort food dinner!
+Serve it Hawaiian-style, over rice, for the best comfort food dinner!
 Slow cooker & Instant Pot directions provided in the Recipe Notes, below.

 - 3 tablespoons olive oil

 - ½ cup all-purpose flour, divided